OlafSta/Affordable-sdr-RadioSpectrometer/V2_Notes.md

 # 2. Reduce the number of loops
-This works by trying to change the way the data is represented
+This works by trying to change the way the data is represented.
+Instead of recording in subdevisions, we will record one large block of data that will be split up later.
+This reduced thousands of loops

 # 3. FFT calculation
 ### Batch mode?